Rishabh04-02/setting-up-master-slave-replication-in-postgresql-using-dockers-and-external-volumes/README.md

-# Setting up Master Slave Replication in PostgreSQL using Dockers and external volumes:
+# Setting up Master Slave Replication in PostgreSQL using Dockers and external volumes

 ## Understanding replication in PostgreSQL 12